umadb-io/website/docs/grpc-api.md

 ## Query Item

-A `QueryItem` message defines a criterion for matching events.
+A `QueryItem` defines a criterion for matching events.

 | Field   | Type                       | Description                       |
 |---------|----------------------------|-----------------------------------|